Skip to content

 stripped true

-And then we can proceed to extract information about the methods in the application's source code.
-To do this, we need to load the application binary into radare and then list the classes and methods in the binary.
+We can then extract information about the methods in the application's source code.
+To do this, we need to load the application binary into radare and then list its classes and methods.

 [0x1000180c8]> icc